hamzaiqbal35/Fluxmart_Multi-Vendor-eCommerce-Platform/README.md

 ---

 <div align="center">
-  Made with ❤️ by Apexcify Technologies
+  Made with ❤️ by Hamza Iqbal
 </div>

    Start the client (from `client` directory in a new terminal):